crd150/crd150.github.io/policymap.md

 </center>

 10. PolicyMap allows you to download only one variable at the time.
 So, you'll need to go through the above steps again to get the other variables.
-To download Opportunity Zone designation, navigate to the *Federal Guidelines* tab, then under *Additional CDFI Fund Data* select *Opportunity Zones (QOZ)* and then select *Designated Tracts*.
+To download Opportunity Zone designation, navigate to the *Federal Guidelines* tab, then under *Additional CDFI Fund Data* select *Opportunity Zones (QOZ)*.

 <center>
 ![](/Users/noli/Documents/UCD/teaching/CRD150/Lab/crd150.github.io/pmozone.png)